On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

-Theorem \ref{theorem:no2_participation} shows the conditions that the benign agents or the malicious agent to post messages.
-When $\theta$ is larger than a fixed threshold, $\SA_0$ will always send messages to the timeline, regardless of the valuations of benign agents.
-The second bullet shows that the benign agents with higher valuations are more likely to participate at the NE.
+Theorem \ref{theorem:no2_participation} shows the sufficient conditions that the benign users or the misbehaving user participate in the competition.
+When $\theta$ is larger than a fixed threshold, $\SA_0$ will always play against the benign users, regardless of the valuations of benign users (with the normalization of $v_1$).
+The second bullet shows that the benign users with higher valuations are more likely to participate at the NE.